-Leonard Richardson analyzed a hundred different web service designs and divided them in four categories based on how much they are REST compliant.
+Leonard Richardson analyzed a hundred different web service designs and divided them into four categories based on how much they are REST compliant.
 This model of division of REST services to identify their maturity level – is called Richardson Maturity Model.

 In this analysis, Richardson described these maturity levels as below:

-These services have a single URI, and use a single HTTP method (typically POST).
+These services have a single URI and use a single HTTP method (typically POST).
 For example, most Web Services (WS-*)-based services use a single URI to identify an endpoint, and HTTP POST to transfer SOAP-based payloads, effectively ignoring the rest of the HTTP verbs.

-Similarily, XML-RPC based services which send data as Plain Old XML (POX).
+Similarly, XML-RPC based services which send data as Plain Old XML (POX).
 These are the most primitive way of building SOA applications with a single POST method and using XML to communicate between services.

-Level one of maturity makes use of URIs out of URI, HTTP Methods and HATEOAS.
+Level one of maturity makes use of URIs out of URI, HTTP Methods, and HATEOAS.

 These services employ many URIs but only a single HTTP verb – generally HTTP POST.
 They give each individual resource in their universe a URI.
-Every resource is separately identified by a unique URI – and that make them better than level zero.
+Every resource is separately identified by a unique URI – and that makes them better than level zero.

-Level two of maturity makes use of URIs and HTTP out of URI, HTTP Methods and HATEOAS.
+Level two of maturity makes use of URIs and HTTP out of URI, HTTP Methods, and HATEOAS.